ArgoDMQC/Deep_Argo_DMTools/README.md

 # Deep_Argo_Tools
-This repository contains tools to process deep-Argo floats in delayed time.
+This repository contains tools to process deep-Argo floats in delayed-mode

 - **DM_CPCor**